New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Upper bounds on the error Probability

-\begin{theorem} {\rm \textbf{(The FER upper bound of Spinal codes over AWGN in \cite{ref11})} Consider Spinal codes with message length $n$ and segmentation parameter $k$ transmitted over an AWGN channel with noise variance $\sigma^{2}$.
-Let $L$ be the number of passes the receiver received.
-Then, the average error probability under ML decoding can be upper bounded by}
+\begin{theorem} {\rm \textbf{(The upper bound on the error probability over the AWGN channel \cite{ref18})} Consider Spinal codes with message length $n$ and segmentation parameter $k$ transmitted over an AWGN channel with noise variance $\sigma^{2}$.
+Let $L$ be the number of transmitted passes.
+The average error probability under ML decoding can be upper bounded by}

 {\rm with}